zhenkewu/CFRL/JOSS/paper.md

 any given policy.
 Here, "CFRL" stands for "Counterfactual Fairness in Reinforcement Learning".
 The library produces preprocessed trajectories that can be used by an off-the-shelf offline RL algorithm, such as fitted Q-iteration (FQI) [@riedmiller2005fqi], to learn an optimal CF policy.
-The library can also simply read in any policy following a required format and return its value and counterfactual unfairness level in the environment of interest, where the environment can be either pre-specified or learned from the data.
+The library can also simply read in any policy following a required format and return its value (i.e. expected discounted cumulative reward) and counterfactual unfairness level in the environment of interest, where the environment can be either pre-specified or learned from the data.

 # Statement of Need